 Beginner’s guide to setting up a Ledger Nano S hardware wallet

-In this tutorial, we will walk through how to set up a Ledger hardware wallet to store bitcoin.
+In this tutorial, we will walk through how to set up a Ledger hardware wallet to store crypto and bitcoin.
 The device we are using is the best-selling Ledger Nano S, the more recent Ledger Nano X is also available.

 When you are ready to set up the Ledger Nano, go to start.ledgerwallet.com and follow the instructions to configure your new wallet.

 Download Ledger Live.
 With Ledger Live, you can set up your device and buy crypto directly.
 Ledger Live is available for Windows 8+, macOS 10.10+, Linux running 64-bit desktops.
 Ledger Live is also available for mobile devices from the Apple App Store and Google Play Store.

 For this example, we are installing the Windows version on a Windows 10 64-bit PC.
 After you’ve downloaded the installer, run and go through the installation process.
 With “Run Ledger Live,” checked, select finish.